angular-architects/ngrx-toolkit/README.md

 ## Redux Connector for the NgRx Signal Store `createReduxState()`

 The Redux Connector turns any `signalStore()` into a Global State Management Slice following the Redux pattern.
+It is available as secondary entry point, i.e. `import { createReduxState } from '@angular-architects/ngrx-toolkit/redux-connector'` and has a dependency to `@ngrx/store`.

 It supports: